So what's really going on around Qatar?

 From the above figures it is clear that Qatar actively cooperated with Russia before the active phase of the Syrian "civil" war and immediately after the intervention of our country in its military realities.
 And this in turn means that a short failure in several years was due to the participation of Doha in someone else's geopolitical project, and in a way in which Russia was no longer a companion player.
 This, of course, is about the American cross-border pipeline Qatar-Europe.

 Qatar, at the current rates of gas production, has proven reserves of natural raw materials for 160 years ahead, while a significant competitive advantage over Russia is a much lower cost.
 Proceeding from this, the US, under the leadership of the previous state administration, tried to bring Qatar to the energy markets of Europe, hoping to gradually squeeze out Russian monopolies from there.
-Doha in this project followed its own interests, Russia received a colossal blow, and the US - the corresponding geopolitical benefits.
-However, with the advent of Russian VCS in Syria, the project failed, the pipeline became unrealizable, and the Doha quickly changed its current negotiating positions.
+Doha in this project followed its own interests, Russia received a colossal blow, and the United States - the corresponding geopolitical benefits.
+However, with the advent of Russian military aircraft in Syria, the project failed, the pipeline became unrealizable, and the Doha quickly changed its current negotiating positions.

 At the end of 2016, the Kremlin made a proposal to Qatar, which could not be abandoned.
 The essence was to send Qatari gas not to the EU, but directly to Asia, at the expense of Russian Yamal LNG obligations, while Russian gas from the Yamal field, on the contrary, would go to Europe, but already at the expense of Qatar sales.
-In other words, Russia, through the hands of Novatek, entered into a major gas contract with Doha to sell liquefied gas under conditions where Qatar sells its LNG to Asia under the guise of Russia, while Russia sells its own volume in the EU, but under the guise of Qatar.
+In other words, Russia, through Novatek, entered into a major gas contract with Doha to sell liquefied gas under conditions where Qatar sells its LNG to Asia under the guise of Russia, while Russia sells its own volume in the EU, but under the guise of Qatar.

 In fact - this is a grand swap deal, about which Russia and Qatar did not trumpet the whole world, but quietly and quietly realized.
-In it, all parties except the United States were satisfied: Qatar received an alternative gas route, Russia - political and economic preferences, and in Syria, a significant pool of terrorists IGIL (an organization whose activities are banned in Russia) ceased to be financed.
+In it, all parties except the United States were satisfied: Qatar received an alternative gas route, Russia - political and economic preferences, and in Syria, a significant pool of terrorists IGIL (an organization whose activities are banned in the Russian Federation) ceased to be financed.
 Judging by America's long-term non-interference in Qatar isolation, Doha decided to accept Moscow's offer, but it was clearly premature to wait for the end of 2017 and launch of the first stage of Yamal LNG.

 Given this, Qatar, of course, plans to fight, while for our country any outcome of the situation around Doha is a satisfactory result.
 First, in the course of the conflict, Qatar has already announced about doubling its own gas production, and this poses problematic LNG projects for us in the US and Australia under big questions.
 Second, seventy percent of the new US LNG capacity planned for implementation over the next decade from Texas to Australia still does not have investment decisions.

-And, thirdly, those who can offer these investment solutions, the directors of the three largest oil and gas companies - Exxon Mobil, Royal Dutch Shell and Total - lined up not with them but with the emir of Qatar, who opened free access for foreign investors to foreign investors The development of a new super-rich gas field.
+And, thirdly, those who can offer these investment solutions, the directors of the three largest oil and gas companies - Exxon Mobil, Royal Dutch Shell and Total - lined up not with them but with the emir of Qatar, who opened free access for foreign investors to foreign investors the development of a new super-rich gas field.
 In addition, the conflict around Qatar pushes up oil prices, which also positively affects the Russian economy, and the "Arab NATO", which was discussed during the visit to Saudi Arabia by Donald Trump, in the light of the current Sunni split is clearly not implemented.